 Candidates should be Landscape Architecture graduates of the University of New South Wales.
-The award is to undertake full-time postgraduate study or research in

-Landscape Architecture at an approved institution overseas or in Australia.
-Applications close in mid-May.
+The award is to undertake full-time postgraduate study or research in Landscape Architecture at an approved institution overseas or in Australia.
+Applications close mid-May.

-The Wightman Postgraduate Scholarship in Architecture (L, I, R, C)
+The Wightman Postgraduate Scholarship in Architecture (I,L,R,C)

-- Up to \$4,000 - 1 year, with the possibility of renewal subject to satisfactory progress
+- Up to \$4,000 - 1 year with the possibility of renewal subject to satisfactory progress

 The scholarship is open to graduates in architecture, or other related studies, for full-time postgraduate study in architecture at UNSW.
-Applications close in late January.
+Applications close late January.

-The Jenny Birt Award (L, I, C)
+The Jenny Birt Award (I,L,C)